clearfocustech/cyber-range/Lab-from-scratch.md

 # Creating a lab from scratch

 # TLDR:
-- Download the ISOs identified in the inventory.txt file
+- Download the ISOs identified in the iso_image variables in inventory.txt file to a directory named isos
-- Have admin credentials to a paid licensed ESXi host or vCenter cluster (the free ESXi license doesn;t support writes through the API)
+- Have admin credentials to a paid licensed ESXi host or vCenter cluster (the free ESXi license doesn't support writes through the API)
 - Run the build-lab.sh script